peter-murray/node-hue-api/docs/lights.md

 ## getLightById()
-This `getLightById(id)` function allows you to retrieve a specific light by it's ID value.
+The `getLightById(id)` function allows you to retrieve a specific light by it's ID value.

 ```js
 api.lights.getLightById(id)